GargiMan/isa/README.md

 ### Description:
 DNS resolver is a simple C++ program that can resolve domain names to IP addresses and vice versa.
 All DNS requests are sent to specified DNS server and program prints response in human readable format.
+DNS resolver is a simple C++ program that can resolve domain names to IP addresses and vice versa.
+All DNS requests are sent to system configured or specified DNS server and program prints response in human readable format.
 Program supports types of DNS queries A, NS, CNAME, SOA, PTR, MX, TXT, AAAA and ANY.

 ### Compilation: